 Since making the coconut fudge above, Carnation have launched a Vegan Condensed Milk Alternative which is fantastic for making true vegan fudge without the coconut flavour.
 So, I thought I’d make a basic Vegan chocolate fudge for anyone that doesn’t have dairy.

-So there you have all our favourite slow cooker fudge recipes so far – and I’m sure there are many more fudge slow cooker recipes that we can create as time goes on.
+So there you have all our fabulous fudge recipes so far – and I’m sure there are many more homemade fudge slow cooker recipes that we can create as time goes on.
 They have turned into our most favourite slow cooker desserts.
 I’ll update this with any new creations – we really do love fudge recipes!

-What crock pot fudge would you like to make?
-I’m already planning Key Lime Pie fudge, a simple Vanilla Fudge, one that includes cookie dough and a Strawberry Fudge too!
+What crock pot fudge flavors would you like to make in your kitchen?
+I’m already planning a Chocolate Peanut Butter fudge, Key Lime Pie fudge, a simple Vanilla Fudge, one that includes cookie dough and a Strawberry Fudge too!
 Let me know if you have any more suggestions to add to the list.